dms-vep/dms-vep-pipeline-3/README.md

 ## Overview
 This repository contains a [snakemake](https://snakemake.readthedocs.io/) pipeline for analysis of deep mutational scanning of barcoded viral entry proteins.
+This pipeline was developed by the [Bloom lab](https://jbloomlab.org/).

 Note that this is version 3 of the pipeline (see the [CHANGELOG](CHANGELOG.md) for details); older versions are hosted on the no-longer maintained [https://github.com/dms-vep/dms-vep-pipeline](https://github.com/dms-vep/dms-vep-pipeline) repo.